 1-5 West Street, London WC2H 9NQ

-Italian cooking at its very best: from raw sea bream and slow roast duck to risotto with Prosecco and oysters, they've got it handled.
-Their private and beautiful Remus Room can seat 12 to 32 for lunch or dinner, so no need to worry about space.
+Italian cooking at its very best: from raw sea bream and slow-roast duck to risotto with Prosecco and oysters, they've got it handled.
+Their private and beautiful Remus Room is available to book in a bunch of different layouts, so you can pick the one that best suits your group.
 Design your own menu or pick one of their Classic or Bocca menus which start at £40; from the first to the last morsel you'll be howling your appreciation.

 12 Archer Street, London W1D 7BB

-The Delaunay is as slick as it is charming, and the menus are delicious and feature heavily with classic café dishes like moules frites and schnitzels.
+The Delaunay is as slick as it is charming, and the menus are delicious and feature classic café dishes like moules frites and schnitzel.
 It has two private dining rooms that seat 10 and 16 guests respectively (but can be joined to seat 24 if you're going BIG).
-Clad in beautiful wood panelling with lots of original paintings on the walls, you'll feel well insulated and intimate.
+Clad in beautiful wood panelling with lots of original paintings on the walls, the spaces feel well insulated and intimate.

 55 Aldwych, London WC2B 4BB